CodeAtlas Extension

 What gets indexed

-Routes (HTTP, gRPC, GraphQL, WebSocket, SSE, MCP), background jobs, message-queue consumers, CLI commands, ORM lifecycle hooks, migrations, deep-link intent filters, widget targets, and 30+ web frameworks plus the mobile stacks.
+Routes (HTTP, gRPC, GraphQL, WebSocket, SSE, MCP), background jobs, message-queue consumers, CLI commands, ORM lifecycle hooks, migrations, deep-link intent filters, widget targets, and 40+ web frameworks plus the mobile stacks (Jetpack Compose, SwiftUI, Flutter, React Native, Expo Router, Xamarin / .NET MAUI) and infrastructure-as-code (AWS SAM, AWS CDK, Serverless Framework).
 The full list lives on the tools reference page.

 Install